-"The Equestrian Games are set for 2010, and this project could be completed by that time," Runyon said.
+"The Equestrian Games are set for 2010, and this project could be completed by that time."
+Runyon said.
 "The state is looking for an area they can recommend for hosting these games.
-It could function as the perfect marketing tool for the Runyon also pointed out that members of the Recreation Trails Authority were "currently looking for something they could endorse," adding that they were "willing to spend money." ■ Continued from p1 In order to gain public input about the trail development, a public meeting has been scheduled.
-The meeting will be held on Jan.
-29 at 7 p.m. at the Floyd County fiscal court- The Floyd County Times 263 South Central Ave., Prestonsburg, KY 41653 Equal opportuntiy employer.
+It could function as the perfect marketing tool for the trails."

+Runyon also pointed out that members of the Recreation Trails Authority oression

+The Floyd County Times

+263 South Central Ave., Prestonsburg, KY 41653 Equal opportuntiy employer.